anjani-dhrangadhariya/persian-hindi/letter_ba.md

 | Behisaab     |             |             |           |               |              |                                     | [1](https://youtu.be/K9w6UBZOn5o?t=48) |                                                                  |

+In Hindi, the words without the prefix be- are more famous.
+For example — wastah, namak, hunar, wajud, waqt, hosh, wafa, qarar, faidah, danah, dil, zaban, ghairat.

+## Bibliography
 Sen, R. (1841).
 A dictionary in Persian and English, with the pronunciation of Persian words in the roman character.
 Printed at the Baptist Mission Press.

 #languages #persian #hindi #urdu #hindustani #transliteration #dictionary